emmettng/emmettng/content/haskell/typeclass-overview.md

 ---
-title: "Type Overview"
+title: "Typeclass Overview"
 date: 2019-12-24T10:58:12+08:00
 draft: true
 ---

-### online source
+### Reading list

 - **basic**
-  - [typeclass wiki](https://wiki.haskell.org/Typeclassopedia) : Worth reading every couple of monthes.
+  - [typeclass wiki](https://wiki.haskell.org/Typeclassopedia) : Worth reading every couple of weeks.
   - [mmhaskell: why haskell](https://mmhaskell.com/blog/2019/1/7/why-haskell-i-simple-data-types)

 - **advanced**
   - [optic types](http://oleg.fi/gists/posts/2017-04-18-glassery.html)
   - [optic well typed](http://www.well-typed.com/blog/2019/09/announcing-the-optics-library/)

-## Note
+## Recap
-- Engineering point of view: haskell could provide better factorization.
+- Engineering point of view: haskell provides better factorization.
 `Better` refers to:
   1. The effect of local modification is predictable.
   1. Business requirement (Functionality) could be organized or analysed by manipulating meaningful type description.
+- An application can be factorized into two parts:
+  1. A computational chain that is also a type transformation that focus on `Target type`s from ` a -> b -> c -> d -> ... -> z`.
+  2. This computational chain constantly switch among different `Computational Context`s, `T1` to `T2` to `T2 ...`

 ## Parametric Types
 >**Every piece of information matters in its own way.**

-1. `Type Constructor` define global representation of a `type`.
+1. `Type Constructor` defines global representation of a `type`.
 2. `Type Constructor` may has
     - ***Zero*** argument (`a`): Then the global representation carries all information of this type .
     - ***More*** arguments (`T a`): Then the global representation consists of